Work and residence permits for PhD Students

 Establishment card as a non-EU citizen

-The Establishment Card scheme no longer exist, and it cannot be applied for anymore.
-However, if you already hold an Establishment Card it will still be possible to apply for an extension of it.
-Read more on immigration’s website.
+The Establishment Card scheme no longer exists.
+However, if you already hold an Establishment Card it is still possible to apply for an extension.
+Read more about establishment card extension on the Newtodenmark website.